KHOmega/KH-PC-and-Linux-Setup/refined-windows-setup.md

 ![image](https://github.com/KHOmega/KH-Linux-Setup/assets/93887977/35210466-2789-4fc6-9a31-6e0026d8b763)

-## Downloading and Patching in Re:Fined v4.xx's files using OpenKH:
+## Downloading and Patching in Re:Fined using OpenKH:

 In this section, we will be downloading the necessary patches to properly run Re:Fined v4.00.